ZuBB/portage3/issues.md

     + find a way do not make dups in ipackage_content.item
     + check if using WAL accees mode will give some perf?
     + ```CREATE TABLE time_test (my_date timestamp)```
-    + separate table for repos parent dir
     + [strict types](http://stackoverflow.com/questions/2761563/sqlite-data-types)
-    + separate statements for read/write
+    + separate connections (and statements?) for read/write __do we need this?__
     + issue with queries and specified params run from workers.
-    + support insert via *specified* cached statement. __do we need this?__
+    + separate table for repos parent dir
 * logger
-    + before loggin db issue itself, need to log original(using HRF) data
+    + ...
 * scripts
     + get all expand use flags from make.conf
     + check scripts (\d\d_\w+\.check\.rb)
         - where to place
         - when to run
         - best format
     + ebuild licences: db, licences without deps, licences with logical 'or', conditional licences
     + find faster way of getting available EAPIs
     + check what homepages are similar and report? them to devs